 Reporting aligned with how revenue actually flows, so leadership, Marketing, and Sales see the same pipeline story.

-We don't force a single delivery format.
-Our engagement models are designed to match where your Account Engagement setup is today — and where you need it to go next.
+We do not force a single delivery format.
+Four engagement models match where your Account Engagement setup is today — and where you need it to go next.
+Each is fixed-scope, pay 50% upfront / 50% on handover, includes documentation and 60-day support.
+Model 03 (AE+ Enablement) is new in 2026 — adds Marketing Cloud Next features to existing Pardot without full migration.

-Best for teams that need a clean, technically correct Account Engagement setup from the ground up.
-Includes architecture and data model design, Salesforce & AE configuration, scoring/grading/automation logic, and go-live readiness validation.
+Best for teams that need a clean, technically correct Account Engagement setup from the ground up — or upgrading to a higher edition (Growth → Plus → Advanced).
+Includes architecture and data model design, Salesforce + AE configuration, scoring / grading / automation logic, go-live readiness validation.

 These are not theoretical benefits.
-These are real, repeatable outcomes we see when Account Engagement is implemented as a system — not just a marketing tool.
+These are real, repeatable outcomes observed when Account Engagement is implemented as a revenue system — not just a marketing tool.
+Per Salesforce Ben's published research, attribution architectures grounded in real intent consistently outperform setups built on activity volume alone.

-Most teams don't struggle with Account Engagement because of missing features.
+Most teams do not struggle with Account Engagement because of missing features.
 They struggle because the system was implemented without a clear operational model.
 Automations exist, but no one trusts them.
 Data flows, but ownership is unclear.
 Marketing sends leads, but Sales questions their quality.

 Book a discovery call →30-minute call · No obligation · Technical & business context only